English Version | النسخة العربية

 إسرائيل ليست الكنيسة والكنيسة ليست إسرائيل — Christian Faith Essentials

-A Grave Error Made by Millions of Christians
+A Serious Error Into Which Millions of Christians Fall

-One of the most dangerous theological errors committed by many churches today is that they confuse Israel with the Church — imagining that the Church has replaced Israel in the plan of God, and that all the promises God gave to Israel have been transferred to the Church.
-This teaching is called "Replacement Theology" — and it means that God has rejected Israel permanently and replaced her with the Church.
-But the King James Bible teaches the exact opposite — and whoever understands this difference will understand the King James Bible with a clarity he has never known before.
+One of the most dangerous theological errors into which many churches today fall is that they confuse Israel and the church — supposing that the church has replaced Israel in the plan of God, and that all the promises God gave to Israel have been transferred to the church.
+This teaching is called "Replacement Theology" — meaning that God has finally and permanently rejected Israel and replaced her with the church.
+But the Bible teaches the exact opposite — and whoever understands this difference will understand the Bible with a clarity he never knew before.
+Israel is not the church — and the church is not Israel.
+They are two entirely different divine programmes — belonging to the same one wise God who works according to a complete eternal plan for His glory.
+And understanding this difference is not merely an academic matter — it has deep practical implications.
+He who does not distinguish between Israel and the church applies to himself promises not intended for him, and interprets prophecies in a distorted way, reaching wrong conclusions about what awaits him in the future.
+But he who distinguishes between them sees the Bible with new clarity, and trusts in the faithfulness of God to every promise He made to every group of people.

-Israel — A Nation Chosen by God Through an Unconditional Covenant
+Israel — a Nation Chosen by God in an Unconditional Covenant

-"Now the LORD had said unto Abram, Get thee out of thy country, and from thy kindred, and from thy father's house, unto a land that I will shew thee: And I will make of thee a great nation, and I will bless thee, and make thy name great; and thou shalt be a blessing... and in thee shall all families of the earth be blessed" — Genesis 12:1-3
+"Now the LORD had said unto Abram, Get thee out of thy country, and from thy kindred, and from thy father's house, unto a land that I will shew thee: And I will make of thee a great nation, and I will bless thee, and make thy name great... and in thee shall all families of the earth be blessed." — Genesis 12:1-3

-The decisive point in this covenant is that it is unconditional — meaning that God did not say to Abraham: "If you obey Me I will give you this promise, and if you disobey Me I will withdraw it."
-Rather He gave him the promise without condition — based on the faithfulness of God and not on the works of Abraham.
-And in Genesis 15, God confirmed this covenant in an astonishing way — He passed between the pieces of the sacrifice alone while Abraham was sleeping — meaning that God alone is the guarantor of this covenant and not Abraham.
-The covenant depends on the faithfulness of God — and God does not lie and does not break His promise and does not go back on His word ever.
+The decisive point in this covenant is that it is unconditional — meaning God did not say to Abraham: "If you obey Me I will give you this promise and if you disobey Me I will withdraw it."
+Rather He gave the promise without condition — based on the faithfulness of God and not on the works of Abraham.
+And in Genesis 15, God confirmed this covenant in a remarkable way — He passed between the pieces of the sacrifice alone while Abraham was sleeping — declaring that God alone is the guarantor of this covenant and not Abraham.
+The covenant rests on the faithfulness of God — and God does not lie, break His promise, or go back on His word:

 "For the gifts and calling of God are without repentance." — Romans 11:29